GoogleChrome/web.dev/src/site/content/en/learn/forms/fields/index.md

 [multi-select custom element](https://github.com/samdutton/multi-input), or build something completely different.
 {% endAside %}

-### Ensure users can fill out different types of data
+### Ensure users can fill in different types of data

 There are even more input types you can use for specific use cases.